 From The Store, guests are invited into The Living Room, a comfortable lounge designed to reflect the style of heritage houses in the region.

 Central to the overall plan, The Living Room is the main artery and social heart of the Diageo workplace, providing an open place for casual interactions and collaboration with colleagues and visitors alike.
 The life of the office is here, meeting daily in the kitchen area to gather around its feature island unit framed by a bespoke tropical tilework mural.
 Soft seating, traditional armchairs and residential details provide comfort and invite relaxation.
 Along the windows, are a range of more formal meeting rooms, that are designed and decorated to continue the homely experience of The Living Room.

 The Studio has been designed as a consciously creative workspace, flooded with natural light to create a bright and open experience.
 Various informal and open collaborative settings, high and low benches and an overall co-working feel offers choice to users, encouraging experimentation and the exchange of ideas.

 Supporting a diversity of needs

 Within this staff only area, The Study provides a quiet place for uninterrupted, focused work.
 It features acoustically treated materials and surfaces, and an arrangement of phone booths and quiet rooms along the core.
-With wellness in mind, every seat in the new Diageo workplace now has access to views and natural light.
-In particular, within The Study, The Conservatory is a space which overlooks a peaceful roof terrace and city park.
+With wellness in mind, every seat in the new Diageo workplace now has access to views and natural light and within The Study and The Conservatory, there is a space that overlooks a peaceful roof terrace and city park.
 This hidden corner offers a quiet retreat for rest, contemplation and rejuvenation.